axmcm7/go_ML_assignments/assignment-kmart_sales_forecast/readme.md

 ====================
 1. What steps should be taken for pre-processing the data?

+    In my `preprocess_data.py` script I first dropped the "Item_Identifier" column, because it immediately jumped out to me that this column would not be useful in predicting sales on the test set.
+I then filled missing values depending on the type of each column: if categorical, I filled them with the mode value.
+If numerical, I filled them with the mean value of the column.
+    I noticed that "Item_Fat_Content" had inconsistent labeling (I checked the other columns as well), so I manually cleaned up the labels.
+I then one-hot encoded the categorical variables, then reordered the columns and dropped the "Outlet_Establishment_Year" column.

 2. Explain your modeling approach:

     a.
 Choice of ML algorithm

+    I decided to use basic linear regression because this appeared to be a fairly standard regression problem.
+I tried various Go library implementations of linear regression, finding each had its pros and cons.
+The [implementation]('https://github.com/sajari/regression') I ultimately used was fairly straightforward to use, with the caveat that it lacked advanced functionality such as being able to use l1 or l2 regularization to constrain the resultant weights.

     b.
 Feature Selection

+    I didn't have too much time to spend experimenting with feature selection, so I instead used my intuition in dropping several columns that logically should not be causally related to an item's sales.
+With more time, I could've played around with the [regression library's]('https://github.com/sajari/regression') feature crosses, which allow for more complex regression models.

 3. How would you evaluate the performance of your model?
 Explain the choice of metrics used.

+    I evaluated the performance of my model on the R-squared value, which came out to be 0.568868, a decent value for a regression analysis.
+My coefficients turned out to be larger than I anticipated, which I suspect is partly due to my Go library's implementation of regression in conjunction with my preprocessed training data containing many one-hot encoded variables.

 4. Show plots for visualizing your model performance.

+    I did not have the time to learn a Go visualization library for this part.
+In python, this would have been much more straightforward and easy, not least due to the multitude of great visualization libraries available.

 Data:
 =====